musictheory/NilScript/README.md

 ---
 ## <a name="license"></a>Acknowledgements

-oj uses a modified version of [Esprima](http://esprima.org) for parsing and [TypeScript](http://www.typescriptlang.org) for type checking.
+NilScript uses a modified version of [Esprima](http://esprima.org) for parsing and [TypeScript](http://www.typescriptlang.org) for type checking.

 ---
 ## <a name="license"></a>License

 runtime.js is public domain.

-All other files in this project are licensed under the [MIT license](http://github.com/musictheory/oj/raw/master/LICENSE.MIT).
+All other files in this project are licensed under the [MIT license](http://github.com/musictheory/NilScript/raw/master/LICENSE.MIT).